opsfolio/docs.opsfolio.com/src/content/docs/automating-compliance/automated-auditing-and-assurance/automated-auditing.md

 ### Ensuring Compliance
 - **Definition and Importance**
-  - Automated audits continuously check if an organization's processes and controls align with regulatory requirements.
+  - Automated audits continuously check if an organization's processes and controls align with regulatory requirements[^1].
   - Importance: Reduces the risk of non-compliance, avoiding legal penalties and reputational damage.
 - **Implementation**
   - Use compliance management software to monitor and report compliance status.